• Public Gallery • Help

 Another of my alltime favorite poses, Harry Heilmann on the 1922 card.
 This image is used in several other sets but it is best shown on the PC-sized Exhibit card.

 1922 Exhibit Joe Wood.
 One of my favorite cards because of the history.
 Wood had two careers in baseball.
 In his first incarnation as Smoky Joe Wood, he had a few seasons as one of the finest pitchers in history.
-Walter Johnson said he was the fastest he ever saw.
+"Can I throw harder than Joe Wood?
+Listen, my friend, there's no man alive can throw harder than Smoky Joe Wood."---Walter Johnson.
 Wood blew out his arm, went back to the minors, and restructured his career as an outfielder.
 He is shown here on his only Exhibit card.

 1922 Exhibit Ross Youngs [sic].
-Considered one of his rookie cards, the ill-fated HOF outfielder died young and suddenly and was elected to the Hall on a waiver, like Addie Joss and Roberto Clemente.
+Considered one of his rookie cards, the ill-fated HOF outfielder died young and suddenly.

 1922 Eastern Exhibit Company Tris Speaker.
 The Eastern Exhibit Company was absorbed by the "regular" Exhibit Supply Company and put out only 1 set of cards.